AriFordsham/GHCWiki/commentary/packages.md

 - If, say, package P-1.0 is recompiled and re-installed, the new instance of the package will almost certainly have an incompatible ABI from the previous version.
-We give the new package a distinct `InstalledPackageId`, so that packages that depend on the old P-1.0 will now be broken.
+We give the new package a distinct `InstalledPackageId`, so that packages that depend on the old P-1.0 will now be detectably broken.

 - `PackageSymbolId`: We do not use the `InstalledPackageId` as the symbol prefix in the compiled code, because that interacts badly with [Commentary/Compiler/RecompilationAvoidance](commentary/compiler/recompilation-avoidance).
 Every time we pick a new unique `InstalledPackageId` (e.g. when reconfiguring the package), we would have to recompile the entire package.
-Hence, the `PackageSymbolId` is picked deterministically for the package, e.g. it can be just the package name/version.
+Hence, the `PackageSymbolId` is picked deterministically for the package, e.g. it can be the `PackageIdentifier`.

-- `PackageLibId`: ee do want to put the `InstalledPackageId` in the name of a library file, however.
-This allows ABI compatibility to be detected by the linker.
+- `PackageLibId`: we do want to put the `InstalledPackageId` in the name of a library file, however.
+This allows ABI incompatibility to be detected by the linker.
 This is important for shared libraries too: we want an ABI-incompatible shared library upgrade to be detected by the dynamic linker.
 Hence, `PackageLibId` == `InstalledPackageId`.